 Stroke in Children

-Facts about stroke in children
+Risk factors for stroke in children

-Types of stroke in children
+Symptoms of stroke in children

 Symptoms of stroke in children depend on the age of the child and the cause of the stroke.
 In newborns you might see:

 Severe headache, possibly with vomiting

 Weakness or numbness on one side of the body or face

 Trouble walking or loss of balance or coordination